cheng-hsiang-chiu/ECE6960_Heterogeneous_Programming/assignment_1/README.md

 This assignment is to improve the execution time performance of parallel matrix multiplication (C=A*B) using threadpool implementations.

+## Implementations
+There are six solutions implemented.
+They are
+- Sequential
+- Parallel with false sharing
+- Parallel without false sharing
+- Parallel with block matrix size
+- Parallel with decentralized queues
+- Parallel with decentralized queues and block matrix size

 ## Repository structure
 - src : source files
 - CMakeLists.txt : cmake file